brooklynrail/brooklynrail-platform/content/events/2021/02/art-school-confidential-part-2.md

 ---
 title: Art School Confidential, Part 2
-summary: Nato Thompson, Christine Kuan, Robert Storr, Dore Bowen.
+summary: "Vincent Katz, Christine Kuan, Nato Thompson, and Robert Storr will discuss the history and future of art schools and possible alternatives.
+The conversation will be led by Dore Bowen.
+We’ll conclude with a poetry reading.
+  "
 people:
   - person: nato-thompson
     related_links: